|

 MTP/IP software uses the UDP/IP packet format to provide network and operating system compatibility.
 Some legacy operating systems place very restrictive limits on the performance of UDP/IP protocols.
 In particular, the UDP/IP buffer size determines how much data the operating system will store while waiting for other network and disk operations to complete.
 If this buffer is not adequate, then performance will be reduced.

 A buffer size of at least 1 megabyte is necessary, particularly for operation on gigabit or faster networks.
-MTP/IP will utilize buffers up to 16 megabytes for receiving and 4 megabytes for sending if the operating system allows it.
-The instructions below require administrative access and will raise each UDP/IP buffer limit to 1 megabyte.
-Use larger values for network speeds of hundreds of megabits per second or faster.
+MTP/IP will utilize buffers up to 2 megabytes each for sending and receiving, if the operating system allows it.
+The instructions below require administrative access and will raise each UDP/IP buffer limit to 2 megabytes (2097152).

 Linux